 The Home Environment Checklist is a hard-copy form (Exhibit II.C-1) that was completed by the interviewer.
 Interviewers recorded observations while standing in front of the SP's home or building.
-Starting in Round 2, the checklist was completed for all persons when an SP interview was conducted.
+The checklist was completed for all persons when an SP interview was conducted.
 Information from the checklist was transferred to IR15 and IR16.
 The IR Section also contains some questions about the interior of the SP's home environment that were completed based on interviewer observations inside the SP's home.